build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Repeat the above steps again for each certificate in your certificate chain that you exported.
     * After all of the certificates have been registered, select **Enable** under **Smart Card authentication**, and select **Enable**, which will enable smart card authentication for the entire AD Connector.

-### Section 8: Test pre-session smart card authentication on Windows WorkSpaces
+### Section 8: Test Pre-Session Smart Card Authentication on Windows WorkSpaces

 Use the WorkSpaces client to test smart card authentication:

 * Download the latest [WorkSpaces client](https://clients.amazonworkspaces.com/) and open the client.
-* Enter your registration code for your directory when prompted
+* Enter your registration code for your directory when prompted.
 * Select **Insert your smart card** and select your user’s certificate when prompted.
 ![Image showing the WorkSpaces Client with a Certificate Dialog prompt directing the user to select a certificate for authentication](./images/34-WorkSpaces-Client-with-Certificate-Dialog.png)